-This regulation is necessary to avoid confusion for consumers about their opt-out state while using a business's website or online services; it will inform consumers whether they are opted out and that the business has processed the opt-out preference signal.
+This is necessary to avoid confusion for consumers about their opt-out status while using a business's website or online services; it will inform consumers whether they are opted out and that the business has processed the opt-out preference signal.
 It also gives consumers the ability to know that the signal is being consistently applied across the different websites they visit and engenders confidence in the opt-out preference signal preventing the sale or sharing of their personal information.
-This regulation also implements Civil Code section 1798.185, subdivision (a)(19)(A)(ii), which states that the opt-out preference signal should be consumer-friendly, clearly described, and easy for the consumer to use.
+The proposed changes also implement Civil Code section 1798.185, subdivision (a)(18)(A)(ii), which states that the opt-out preference signal should be consumer-friendly, clearly described, and easy for the consumer to use.
 This was previously guidance given to businesses, but with this change, it is now mandatory.